richard-duong/TLSCache/README.md

 <a name="initial-phase"/>

 ## Initialization
 Before being able to run the TLS application, we need to be able to set up the system so that we instantiate the bloom filters and trie blacklists on each proxy.
-On top of that, because proxies might be set at different times, so what we can do instead, is allow the server to wait for connections from the proxy, and once all of the connections are made, we can pass out the hash keys and allow clients to finally start requestiong objects<br>
+On top of that, because proxies might be set at different times, so what we can do instead, is allow the server to wait for connections from the proxy, and once all of the connections are made, we can pass out the hash keys and allow clients to finally start requesting objects.<br>
 + **Server Initialization**<br>
 + **Proxy Initialization**<br>
 + **Client Initialization**<br><br>